Harryyadav/slate/source/includes/integrations.md

 ---

-## Get All Analysis Integrations of a Specific Project
+## Get All Analysis Integrations for a Specific Project

 ```http